PokemonAutomation/About/HardwareBeginner.md

 # (3) Additional Hardware for Computer Control Automation

+> **WARNING:** Swite Lite does *not* output video and thus programs requiring video feedback programs will *not* work.
+Consider downloading the programs to check what you want to use prior to purchase of these items if you have a Switch Lite.

 _Buy the necessary items from A, B, C, & D._

 **A.** [Adafruit UART](https://www.adafruit.com/product/954)